Vineyards

 Lonesome%252BRock%252Blabel.jpg

-Planted by Scott Baldwin of DePonte in 2012, this incredibly beautiful vineyard is located on the edge of the Oregon Coast Range at an elevation of 700 feet.
+Planted by Scott Baldwin of DePonte in 2012 and now owned by Susan and Danny Klieman, this incredibly beautiful vineyard is located on the edge of the Oregon Coast Range at an elevation of 700 feet.

 The vineyard is planted with a large selection of heritage clones.
 These are clones which were originally brought to California in suitcases during the early days of U.S. wine production.
 They tend to ripen more slowly and hold more acid compared to the more prominent Dijon clones, which were selected for their early and consistent ripening characteristics.